 I initially wanted to end the series with the fourth entry but discovered so many great manga which are very suitable for Japanese beginners over the last couple of months that it would be a shame not to continue with another volume.
 Personally, I haven’t been following to0 many ongoing manga lately.
-I keep up with Billy Bat and Assassination Classroom but dropped the latter one now.
+I kept up with Billy Bat and Assassination Classroom but dropped the latter one now.
 The story became a little repetitive and lost its initial spark that got me interested.
 Or maybe it just wasn’t very good from the beginning.
 I’m still following What did you eat yesterday with their English releases and Monster as well but not so much on the Japanese front.
 When my semester break started I finally had the time and leisure to really dig into all the Japanese manga I bought over the last couple of months.

 Especially Dj Tonkatsu Agetaro was one of the titles I was really keen to read.
 And it’s really a great one.
-It’s difficult to find beginner friendly manga in Japanese that are not the typical 少年 manga with endless fights and little boys who want to become the strongest.
+It’s difficult to find beginner-friendly manga in Japanese that are not the typical 少年 manga with endless fights and little boys who want to become the strongest.
 To each his own but I just can’t stand this stuff anymore.
-Never really liked it in the beginning but Dragon Ball got me a little more interested in the whole genre.
+I never really liked it in the beginning but Dragon Ball got me a little more interested in the whole genre.
 My recommendation still contains a lot of 少年 titles but I only pick the ones I really enjoyed myself.
 But now, let’s finally start with another volume of easy to read manga for Japanese beginners.

 If you’re just getting started with learning Japanese make sure to check my guide.